prernaadvani/whatsprernacooking/_posts/2025-05-14-mango-bean-bowl.md

 * Separately, in a pan, add the butter and once melted, add the corn.
 Add some salt and pepper, to taste.
 Let the corn roast, stirring occasionally, for around 15 minutes.
 I like to add a handful of cilantro in the corn as well (optional).
 When the corn is roasted and toasted, finish by squeezing the lime on top.

-* Assemble all your ingredients for the bowl (cucumber, mango, greens, guasacaca/guacamole, pepita salsa (if using):
+* Assemble all your ingredients for the bowl (cucumber, mango, greens, guasacaca/guacamole, pepita salsa)

 ![_config.yml]({{ site.baseurl }}/images/mango bean bowl/bowl 4.png)